transformerlab/transformerlab-docs/docs/advanced/plugins.md

 1. `index.json` -- which defines the contents of the plugin
 2. `main.py` -- which defines the script
-3. `setup.ph` -- which is run once when the plugin is installed.
+3. `setup.sh` -- which is run once when the plugin is installed.
 It can install depedencies (often by calling python `pip`)

 You can view an example plugin to use as a template at: